joepv/joepv.github.io/_posts/2022-06-08-alarm-activation-scene.md

 2. Choose the option **Lua scene**;
 3. Give the scene a **name** and **click** the **Save** button;
 4. **Copy** the **Lua code** from my [smart alarm activation scene](https://docs.joepverhaeg.nl/downloads/smart-alarm-activation-scene.Lua) and **paste** it in the **ACTIONS** block;
-5. In the **Declarations (Conditions/Triggers)** block enter the trigger code that you want to use to activate the alarm.
+5. In the **Declarations (Conditions/Triggers)** block enter the trigger code that you want to use to activate the alarm;
 6. The screen then looks like this:
     ![hc3-smartalarm3.png](../assets/images/hc3-smartalarm3.png)
 1. **Change** the **variable** `sceneYes` to the *id* of the first scene you have just created to activate the alarm (orange marked);